YucenX/microservices-flowerffinity/README.md

 ### Prerequisites

 Please install Node.js and get a copy of the book if you want to follow along.
+Looks like we'll also need a bunch of other tools later down the line, so I'll keep you updated if I don't forget lol.